jasonjb82/rspo_leakage/README.md

 **Instructions on how to download and use the code**
-1. Download or clone repository to local machine
+1. Download or clone repository to local machine.

 2. Open `R` project file `rspo_leakage.Rproj` in RStudio.
 Once the project opens, `packrat` will automatically be installed into the project private library.
 The `R` session will restart when this is completed.